 Are Probiotics Safe for Puppies?

-Probiotic Miracle® is an excellent choice as it is unique to other formulas in that it was specifically designed to include strains that were studied in pets.
-With 2 billion CFU x 180 servings per container (the larger size), and in convenient to use powder form, Probiotic Miracle® is the choice of thousands of happy pet owners because of its ease of dosing and powerful influence on gut health.
+Probiotic Miracle® is an excellent choice as it is unique to other formulas.
+It was specifically designed to include strains of bacteria that were studied in dogs.
+In convenient to use powder form, Probiotic Miracle® is the choice of thousands of happy pet owners because of its ease of dosing and powerful influence on gut health.

 While it is a controversial issue, whether or not to give probiotics during antibiotics, we suggest the following: Because the probiotics will be killed during antibiotic therapy, it would not be cost effective nor health-effective to supply probiotics during this time.
-For this reason, we recommend waiting until your pet has completed the antibiotics, then immediately administer probiotics.
+For this reason, we recommend waiting until your pet has completed the antibiotics, then immediately administer probiotics, and lots of them.

 How Much Probiotics Do I Dose After Antibiotic Therapy?